Permits to Purchase Handguns

 Reciprocity of your MN Carry Permit:

 Permits issued in Minnesota are valid throughout Minnesota.
 Minnesota law requires that states must have substantially similar standards in order to be granted permit to carry reciprocity.
 If you plan to visit another state and wish to carry a firearm while traveling, you should contact that state prior to traveling.
-Most states have web pages dedicated to the subject of handgun carry permits.
-For a listing of states with permits valid and not in Minnesota maintained by the Minnesota Bureau of Criminal Apprehension, click here.
+For a listing of states with reciprocity maintained by the Minnesota Bureau of Criminal Apprehension, click here.

 Renewal of Permits/Change of Address/Lost or Destroyed Permits

 Permits to carry are valid for 5 years from the date of issuance.
 Permit holders can renew permits at the Sheriff’s Office 90 days prior to the expiration date of the current permit.
-Permit holders must present proof that you have retaken the approved firearms training within one year of the date of renewal.
-Permit to Carry renewals are $75, but your current card must not be expired in order to be charged this fee.
+Permit holders must present proof they have retaken the approved firearms training within one year of the date of renewal.
+Permit to Carry renewals are $50, but your current card must not be expired in order to be charged this fee.

-If your permit has reached it's expiration date, you may still renew your current permit at a discounted rate of $85 up to 30 days after the expiration date on your current card.
-If your current card has been expired more for more than 30 days when you submit your Permit to Carry application, your Permit application will be considered as an application for a new permit and you will be charged a $100 application fee.
+If your permit has reached it's expiration date, you may still renew your current permit at a discounted rate of $60 up to 30 days after the expiration date on your current card.
+If your current card has been expired for more than 30 days, your Permit application will be considered as an application for a new permit and you will be charged $75.

-Within 30 days after changing a permanent address, or within 30 days of having lost or destroyed the permit card, the permit holder must notify the issuing Sheriff’s Office of the change, loss, or destruction.
+Within 30 days after changing a permanent address, or within 30 days of having lost or destroyed the permit card, the permit holder must notify the issuing Sheriff’s Office.
 If card is lost or destroyed, permit holder must provide a notarized statement that the card has been lost or destroyed.
 Fees may apply.
 Failure to provide notification as required is a petty misdemeanor.